bitcoin/bitcoin/doc/build-osx.md

 xcode-select --install
 ```

-And if it shows an error, you can use this command:
+And if it shows an error, you can use this command to grant it permission:

 ```bash
 sudo xcode-select --install